eloyesp/test-runners/README.md

 # test-runners

-Docker images to run tests
+Docker images to run tests on Ruby on Rails.

+It use ruby 2.5, node and yarn.